 The West Bromwich Building Society is a mutual financial services organisation offering retail saving and residential mortgage products.
 Other financial products are offered via third parties.
 Additionally, the Society operates closed books of commercial and other loans.

 The Society employs circa 750 staff and operates out of a central office with a network of 37 branches.
-It is proud to be a Living Wage employer, paying its employees and ensuring the employees of all suppliers staff who work on site on a permanent basis at least the Voluntary Living Wage.
+It is proud to be a Voluntary Living Wage employer, paying its employees and ensuring the employees of all suppliers staff who work on site on a permanent basis at least the Voluntary Living Wage.
 The exception to this are those employees on an Apprenticeship scheme where the Society pays in excess of the minimum required amount.